Simplicial intersection homology revisited: Simplicial and singular versus PL

+If the vertex $v'\in K'$ is already in $K$, we set $\ov{\nu}(v')=v'$.
+Otherwise, $v'$ is in the interior of a simplex $\sigma$ of $K$.
+Denote $S$ the stratum of $|K|$ containing the interior of $\sigma$.
 One knows (see \cite{MR833195} or \cite[Lemma 3.3.25]{LibroGreg}) that the interior of a simplex is contained in the stratum $S$ if, and only if, all the vertices of $\sigma$ are contained in the closure $\ov{S}$ and at least one vertex of $\sigma$ is in $S$.
 We define $\ov{\nu}(v')$ as the vertex of $\sigma$ in $S$ that is greatest in the selected order.
 As the vertices $v'$ and $\ov{\nu}(v')$ are in the same stratum (see \cite[Proof of Lemma 3.3.21]{LibroGreg}), the map $\ov{\nu}$ is compatible with the strata decomposition.
 Also, from the same proof, it is explicit that \emph{only one} of the simplices $\Delta_{\sigma\{\ell\}}$ of the subdivision has an image by $\nu$ which is of the same dimension than $\Delta_{\sigma}$.
-Let us call it $\Delta_{\sigma\{m\}}$ and set
+Let us denote it $\Delta_{\sigma\{\nu\}}$ and set